-- 25. Collection of 18 Oklahoma Wildflowers.
-Properly pressed and mounted on wildflower cards.
+- 25. Collection of eighteen (18) Oklahoma wildflowers properly pressed and mounted on wildflower cards.
 Label with common name flower family and tell location and date collected.
 Display in a notebook. - 26.
-Drawing or Diagram Showing Parts of a Wildflower Blossom.
-Not to exceed 8 1/2" x 11". - 27.
+Drawing or diagram showing parts of a wildflower blossom, not to exceed 8 1/2" x 11". - 27.
+Display two (2) principle wildflower families showing four (4) or more pressed flowers of each family labeled with common name.
+A brief description of each flower family should be included.
+Posters must be 14" x 22" or display in a notebook. - 28.
 Self-Determined Poster (14" x 22").
-See "Self-Determined" 4-H Wildlife & Fisheries Project Ideas" Oklahoma 4-H Pub. #721 (revised 12/06) for ideas and 4-H Wildlife Project Lit No. 720 "Exhibit Preparation Guidelines Leaders/Members Guide" (revised 12/06) for guidelines. - 28.
-Display 2 Principle Wildflower Families Showing 4 or More Pressed Flowers.
-Each family labeled with common name.
-A brief description of each flower family should be included.
-Posters must be 14" x 22" or display in a notebook. - 29.
-Make a Collection, Mount and Press the Leaves of Plants Showing Leaf Arrangements.
+See "Self Determined" 4-H Wildlife & Fisheries Project Ideas" Oklahoma 4-H Pub. #721 (revised 12/06) for ideas.